pods13/assetsfirst/README.md

 <details>
   <summary>1.2.0 Features</summary>
+- [x] Allocation card - custom type to group by tags
+- [x] Switch to flyway is impossible due to usage of mysql 5.7(too old)
 - [ ] Company Page - ownership structure
 - [ ] Migrate Angular from v14 to v16
 - [ ] Switch from @swimlane/ngx-datatable to mat-table